-Your super statement tells you exactly how your retirement savings are tracking.
-Knowing this, and adjusting your strategy accordingly can mean the difference between retiring with a healthy nest egg, or not.
+Your super statement tells you how your retirement savings are tracking.

 Here’s a few things in the statement to keep an eye on.

-Check you’re actually getting your Superannuation Guarantee (at least 9.5% of all eligible workers’ ordinary time earnings) paid in by your employer.
-The basic rate of SG will rise to 12% by 2025, but some employers already voluntarily pay more than the current 9.5% basic rate of SG.
+Check you’re actually getting your Superannuation Guarantee (SG), which is at least 9.5% of your salary and wages but may include certain other payments too.
+The basic rate of SG is currently planned to rise to 12% by 2025, but some employers already voluntarily pay more than the current 9.5% basic rate of SG.
 If you’re topping up your super with contributions, make sure they’re included in there too.

-Your statement will show your account balance at the start of the period and at the end of the period, so you can quickly see if the value of your super has grown and by what magnitude.
+Your statement will show your account balance at the start of the period and at the end of the period, so you can quickly see the value of your super.

 The account/super balance explains how much you’re entitled to if you were to leave your fund on the statement date.
-Your super will also have a status, determined by what stage of life you are in.
+Your super will also have a preservation status, which indicates whether you can access it or not.

 - Preserved: you can’t cash out this portion of your super straight away unless you satisfy a condition of release, such as retiring after reaching your 'preservation age', you experience total permanent disability (TPD) or financial hardship

-- Restricted Non-preserved: only applies where certain contributions were made to your super before 1 July 1999.
-This portion of your super can be cashed out when you leave your employer or satisfy another condition of release
+- Restricted non-preserved: only applies where certain contributions were made to your super before 1 July 1999.
+This portion of your super can be cashed out when you leave your employer (provided they contributed to the fund) or satisfy another condition of release

 Your fund will charge you a range of fees which may include:

-- Management fee (MER) for managing your investment options
+- Investment fees for managing your investment options

-Management and administration fees can impact on returns, so it’s useful to know what you’re paying, and if you’re juggling multiple funds, consider consolidating your accounts into one to save on fees.
+Investment and administration fees can impact on returns, so it’s useful to know what you’re paying, and if you’re juggling multiple funds, consider consolidating your accounts into one1.

 How your money is invested

-Investment options tell you what your money is invested in and how each investment option has performed.
+Investment options tell you where your money is invested in and how each investment option has performed.

 Look closely at the investment mix.
 It should reflect your age, retirement goals, how long you’ll be working for and how comfortable you are with risk.
-Diversification helps limit the level of risk so you’ll probably see a mix of local and international shares, fixed interest, property and cash.
-Getting the right mix is crucial – speak to your super fund if you think your current investment strategy isn’t right for you.
+Diversification may help limit the level of risk so you’ll probably see a mix of local and international shares, fixed interest, property and cash.
+Getting the right mix is crucial – speak to your super fund or a financial planner if you think your current investment strategy isn’t right for you.

 Your super fund will usually debit costs for insurance cover from your account.
-Examples may include life insurance, TPD and income protection cover.
+Examples may include life insurance, Total and Permanent Disability (TPD) and income protection cover.
 Many super funds have a default insurance option.
 You can usually lower or increase your level of cover based on your needs and personal circumstances.

 Not checking these could cost you time and money.

 - Tax File Number (TFN) - make sure it’s there.
-Without it, you’ll pay extra tax and miss out on interest.
-Also, your super fund can't accept any personal super contributions from you without having your TFN
+Without it, you may pay extra tax.
+Also, your super fund can't accept any personal super contributions from you without having your TFN.

 You should also look at whether your beneficiary nomination is a 'binding' or 'non-lapsing' nomination.
-If it is, your super death benefit must be paid as per your instruction if your nomination is valid.
+If it is, your super death benefit must be paid as you’ve instructed if your nomination is valid.

-However if you only have a 'preferred' or 'non-binding' nomination, the trustee of your super fund will take your nomination into account, but might not follow it.
+If you only have a 'preferred' or 'non-binding' nomination, the trustee of your super fund will take your nomination into account, but may not follow it.